 In my case, not only had I to become responsible for my own needs but also be responsible for the home and family.

-I was forced to grow up far too soon and bear responsibilities which I was not emotionally mature enough to deal with.
-Not only was my ‘childhood was stolen‘ my contribution was neither acknowledged and validated.
+I was forced to grow up far too soon and bear responsibilities that I was not emotionally mature enough to deal with.
+Not only was my ‘childhood stolen‘ my contribution was neither acknowledged nor validated.
 There are few feelings worse than having your whole family act like you just don’t count for anything and that you are one big nuisance.

 I had to repress these painful emotions.
 However, feelings buried alive never die, they show up in some form.
 Scoliosis is one manifestation of blocked emotions.